gamedevware/charon/docs/gamedata/glossary.rst

    All the schemas and relations between them.
 This data is used by Charon to generate the source code for the game data.

 Workspace
-   In the web application, the workspace is the place where you can manage your projects and branches.
+   In the web application, the workspace is the place where users can manage their projects and subscription.

 Project
    In the web application, a project is a container for organizing related game data.
 It can contain multiple branches.